josedamianm/CVAS_BEYOND_DATA/README.md

 ## Notes

-- Script 2 depends on Script 1 completing successfully
+- Scripts run sequentially: Script 1 → Script 2 → Script 3
+- All scripts use relative paths for portability
 - Data files are excluded from Git (see `.gitignore`)
-- SSH key authentication required for remote data access
+- SSH key authentication required for remote data access (Scripts 1 & 2)
-- Designed for macOS environment (uses `date -v-1d` syntax)
+- Cross-platform date handling (supports both macOS and Linux)
+- Historical data conversion (`01_convert_historical.py`) is interactive and prompts for data path
 - Validation scripts should be run regularly to ensure data quality
 - Query tool provides instant access to subscription details for troubleshooting